GuillaumeFavelier/blockbuilder/README.md

 ![screenshot](https://raw.githubusercontent.com/GuillaumeFavelier/blockbuilder/master/screenshot.png)

-More details about the features will be available soon in the wiki.
+More details about the features are available in the [Wiki](https://github.com/GuillaumeFavelier/blockbuilder/wiki).

 ### Dependencies